 Checkout these cool Shiva themed gifts

 This article on Murudeshwar will be incomplete without mentioning the name of the person behind all this developmental progress.
 Mr. R.N.
 Shetty (RNS), a native of Murudeshwar, has played a big role in modernising the temple town of Murudeshwar.
-He holds the credit of the creation of the various monuments like Shiva statue and Gopuram and the various sculptures in the Murudeshwar temple complex by financing their built-up.
+He holds the credit for creating the various monuments like the Shiva statue and Gopuram and the various sculptures in the Murudeshwar temple complex by financing their built-up.
 Everything that exists on the Kanduka Hill is developed and maintained by Mr. R.N.
 Shetty.
-As you roam around Murudeshwar town, you would also find hotels, hospitals and colleges in his name.
+As you roam around Murudeshwar town, you would also find hotels, hospitals, and colleges in his name.

 Stay options in Murudeshwar